eclogue/courser/README.md

 # Course

-A fast and lighter PHP micro framework use swoole.The greatest truths are the simplest.
- `Entities should not be multiplied unnecessarily.`
+A fast and lighter PHP micro framework used swoole.The greatest truths are the simplest, `entities should not be multiplied unnecessarily.` Born with natural beauty.

 ### Installation
 `composer require Course`